bigdatagenomics/eggo/README.md

 You can run Eggo from a local machine, which is helpful while developing Eggo itself.

-Ensure that Hadoop, AWS CLI, Spark, and ADAM are all installed.
+Ensure that Hadoop, Spark, and ADAM are all installed.

-Make sure to set the correct path to the `hadoop` command in `client.cfg`.

-Set `fs.s3n.awsAccessKeyId` and `fs.s3n.awsSecretAccessKey` in Hadoop's _core-site.xml_
- file.

 Set up the environment with: